shhu21/readme-generator/README.md

 As mentioned in the [Installation](#installation) instructions, run `node index.js` to start the program.
 The generated README will contain the name of the user's repository, a badge of the chosen license, a table of contents, and the listed sections with their respective content that is inputted by the user.
 (See below for a list of each user prompt.)
 After all the prompts are completed, the user can find the generated README in the *Develop* directory of the repository with the name *README.md*.
 View the [Demo](#demo) for a video walkthrough of the program. </br>

 The README Generator takes a total of 10 inputs from the user:  </br>
 *Note: Required fields will be continously prompted until a passable value is inputted and optional fields may be passed as empty.
-IF an optional field is left empty, then the section title will still be listed in the README, but with no description below (as seen in the Demo for the Testing prompt).*
+If an optional field is left empty, then the section title will still be listed in the README, but with no description below (as seen in the Demo for the Testing prompt).*

 1. Repository Name
 > Type: Input string. </br>